 - Target Award Levels.
 Award levels were generally set to deliver target total direct compensation (sum of base salary, annual and long-term equity incentives) in the middle range of the Peer Group after taking into account the competitive positioning of the executives' target total cash compensation. - Performance-Based Restricted Stock.
-Approximately two-thirds of an NEO's targeted long-term equity incentive was delivered in performance-based restricted stock, approximately half of which may be earned based on the Company's TSR relative to a group of industry peers over a three-year performance period and approximately half of which may be earned based on ROIC over the same three-year performance period relative to the Company's projected three-year average of return on invested capital.
-A target number of shares was established for 2022 for each NEO, as set forth in the "Grants of Plan-Based Awards" table in the Executive Compensation section below.
+Approximately two-thirds of an NEO's targeted long-term equity incentive was delivered in performance-based restricted stock, approximately half of which may be earned based on the Company's TSR relative to a published index of industry peers over a three-year performance period and approximately half of which may be earned based on ROIC over the same three-year performance period relative to the Company's projected three-year average of return on invested capital.
+A target number of shares was established for 2023 for each NEO, as set forth in the "Grants of Plan-Based Awards" table in the Executive Compensation section below.
 Actual vesting of performance-based share awards generally will not occur until the third anniversary of the grant date, if at all.
-The Committee believes that, in addition to linking a substantial portion of an NEO's compensation to the long-term performance of the Company, the three-year vesting structure provides a strong retention element because an NEO terminating employment (other than for retirement with Committee approval, disability or death) will forfeit unvested awards. - Time-Based Restricted Stock.
+The Committee believes that, in addition to linking a substantial portion of an NEO's compensation to the long-term performance of the Company, the three-year vesting structure provides a strong retention element because an NEO terminating employment (other than for death or disability or, with Committee approval, retirement) will forfeit unvested awards. - Time-Based Restricted Stock.
 Approximately one-third of an NEO's targeted long-term equity incentive was delivered in time-based restricted stock that vests in equal annual installments over three years from the date of the award in the amounts set forth in the "Grants of Plan-Based Awards" table in the Executive Compensation section below.

-Industry Peer Group Composition.
+Industry Peer Index Composition.
 The Committee believes that for purposes of comparing TSR it is appropriate to utilize a recognized publicly available index of container and packaging industry companies as the peer group.
-As a result, with respect to determining shareholder return for 2022 grants, the Committee used the Dow Jones U.S. Containers & Packaging Index, currently comprised of the Company and the following other companies:
+As a result, with respect to determining TSR for 2023 grants, the Committee used the Dow Jones U.S. Containers & Packaging Index, currently comprised of the Company and the following other companies:

-Amcor International Paper

-AptarGroup Packaging Corporation of America

-• Ardagh Metal Packaging • Sealed Air Corporation

-Avery Dennison Corporation Silgan Holdings

-Ball Corporation Sonoco Products Company

-• Berry Global Group • WestRock

-• Graphic Packaging
+• Amcor • International Paper • AptarGroup • Packaging Corporation of America • Avery Dennison Corporation • Sealed Air Corporation • Ball Corporation • Silgan Holdings • Berry Global Group • Sonoco Products Company • Graphic Packaging WestRock